Deadly blast in Guinea's capital threatens gas shortages across the West African nation | Headlines

 "That place was my source of income," Diallo said of the depot.
 "I passed by there every morning, sold the porridge and went to buy condiments to prepare (food) for my children.
 Now, I wonder how I am going to feed them," she added.

 Even fleeing comes at a great cost.
-Diallo says she ended up paying six times more than what she usually paid for a journey to the suburbs after the transport cost jumped to $32, from the $5 she regularly paid.
+Diallo says she ended up paying six times more than what she usually paid for a journey to the suburbs after the transport cost jumped to USD 32, from the USD 5 she regularly paid.

 "A good part of my small savings has gone into transport," she said.